gaow/rotation-2023/README.md

 What's perhaps more important is to demonstrate your motivation, hardwork, communication and problem solving skills during the month of work.
 In particular, **your ability to work well with the senior trainee(s) who will be supervising your work alongside with myself**.
 This aspect is of crucial importance in our lab.
 We need trainees to get along well and stimulate each other to be productive.
+Even if you don't end up working in my lab, there are at 5 other labs in my department who would take referrals from me for those who do well in my rotation projects.
+It is therefore in your own interest to complete the rotation project as much as possible to earn an opportunity working at our department.

 Below, I outline 4 projects for you to choose from.
-Project 2 and 3 are the same material at the rotation phase so technically you are choosing from 3 projects.
+Project 2 and 3 are the same material at the rotation phase so technically you are choosing from 3 rotation projects.
 Please take a look at them before we discuss.
-But I would suggest to not pick it yet until after our interview --- I would like to hear and know you better, and recommend a project for you, based on my past experiences interacting with first year students working on projects from my lab.
+However, I would suggest to not pick it yet until after our interview --- I would like to hear and know you better, and recommend a project for you, based on my past experiences interacting with first year students of diverse backgrounds.

-Please send me your Slack account so I'll invite you to my lab slack workspace.
-Once you join I will create channel for you to work with my team on your rotation projects.
+After our interview please send me your Slack account so I'll invite you to my lab slack workspace.
+Once you join my workspace, I will create channel for you to work with my team on your rotation projects.
 You can ask any questions in the channel.
 We will respond and interact with you from there.

 ## Project 1: Building software package for a new "colocalization analysis" method we have recently developed